thasildar/startbootstrap-clean-blog-jekyll/_posts/2020-01-26-dinosaurs.md

 background: '/img/posts/01.jpg'
 ---

-<p>Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
-The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.</p>
+Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
+The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.

 <p>Science cuts two ways, of course; its products can be used for both good and evil.
 But there's no turning back from science.
 The early warnings about technological dangers also come from science.</p>